 The Board recognizes that a robust and constructive evaluation process is an essential component of good corporate governance.
 The Corporate Governance and Sustainability Committee regularly discusses Board composition and effectiveness during its committee meetings.
-In addition, under the leadership of the Lead Independent Director, the Corporate Governance and Sustainability Committee valuation process.
+In addition, under the leadership of the Lead Independent Director, the Corporate Governance and Sustainability Committee oversees the Board's annual evaluation process.
 The Corporate Governance and Sustainability Committee periodically reviews the format of the evaluation process, including whether to utilize a third-party facilitator, to ensure that actionable feedback is solicited on the operation and effectiveness of the Board, Board committees and Director performance.